 A good rule of thumb: Lighter spirits go best with lighter foods and darker spirits with heartier foods.
 For example, try using vodka or tequila in a seafood scampi sauce, and use dark rum for a nutty caramel or chocolate sauce.

-The World's Best Beer Brats
+Beer Brats Recipe

 - 12 bratwurst